-Thermal properties of the metals are the characteristics of the metal which are in influenced by the application of heat.
+The thermal properties of the metals are the characteristics of the metal which are influenced by the application of heat.

-For example, when metals are heated, they observe the heat energy resulting in the change of dimension, the flow of heat from higher temperature region to load temperature region, liquefaction of metals from the solid state when temperatures are raised beyond the melting point, electrical conductivity, etc.
+For example, when metals are heated, they observe the heat energy resulting in the change of dimension, the flow of heat from higher temperature region to load temperature region, liquefaction of metals from the solid-state when temperatures are raised beyond the melting point [External Link], electrical conductivity, etc.

 Thermal conductivity images the ability of the metal to transmit heat energy through it.

 The higher the thermal conductivity the greater the rate at which heat is conducted.

 Pure metals show only small changes in thermal conductivity with temperature.
 The thermal conductivity of Copper and Aluminium increases as the temperature decreases until a maximum reached.

 All metals and alloys to a greater or lesser extent, expand when heated and contract when cooled.
 The amount of expansion and contraction will be proportional to the change in temperature.